Training course and preparation for polar expeditions

 REPAS

 Breakfasts, lunches and dinners are taken at your accommodation and are prepared collectively, except on the last evening when your guide invites you to a restaurant.
-During the expedition, meals are prepared in advance in the form of freeze-dried rations and other expedition supplies.
+During the expedition, meals are prepared in advance in the form of freeze-dried rations and other snacks.
 They provide us with all the calories we need for the expedition, with the emphasis on balance, weight and ease of preparation.

 TRANSFERT TRANSPORT